ThomasOttosson/todolist/README.md

 ## Text input field

-* The text input field have a clean white background where the user can type their text of "todos".
+* The text input field have a clean white background where the user can type their text of tasks.
 The text has been nicely centered so the text isn't stuck to the edge.

 ## Text input field button

 * Next to the text input field the user can find a button.
 The button has a hover effect so it changes color when that event happens.

-## "Todos"
+## The tasks

-* The "todos" pops up when the user presses the text input field button.
-To the right side of the "todo" item the user can find a green checkmark button and a trashcan button.
+* The tasks pops up when the user presses the text input field button.
+To the right side of the tasks items the user can find a green checkmark button and a trashcan button.

 ## Checkmark and trashcan buttons